brenhinkeller/StaticTools.jl/README.md

 ```
 so about 4x faster than numpy.matmul for a 10x10 matrix, not counting the time to obtain the pointers.

+#### Calling compiled Julia library from Julia
-That said, if we were to go back to Julia
+That said, if we were to go back to Julia...
 ```julia
 using Libdl
 lib = Libdl.dlopen("./mul_inplace.$(Libdl.dlext)", Libdl.RTLD_LOCAL)